vsealsnutt/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?
+    The DOM stands for the Document Object Model.
+The DOM represents the contents of an HTML document, and Javascriot can access the DOM in order to make a page more interactive.

 2. What is an event?
+    An event is an action that a user takes on a webpage, such as clicking, scrolling, zooming, using the keyboard, etc.

 3. What is an event listener?
+    An event listener waits for a certain event to happen on a page, so that an action can be taken in response to the event.
+For example, an event listener can wait for a user to hover their mouse over a section of text on the page and then trigger a reaction, such as that section being bolded or turning a different color.

 4. Why would we convert a NodeList into an Array?
+    We would convert a NodeList into an array in order to access more Javascript functionality.
+For example, the forEach() Javascriot method can be used to iterate over an array while the same can't be done with a NodeList.

 5. What is a component?
+    A component is a part of an element that is made up of HTML, CSS, and JavaScript.
+It is a REUSABLE piece of code that can be built and applied to multiple elements that are similar in functionality and styling.